 Domestic relations cases involve making important decisions and often involve complex legal issues that are difficult to handle without an attorney.
 Your rights may be substantially affected.
 You are strongly encouraged to seek legal assistance from an attorney.
 This is especially true in situations where you have been married for 10 or more years, you or your spouse have a retirement plan, own real property, have young children, or if either you or your spouse have significant health problems.

-Appointments are scheduled as time permits.
-Please have all forms filled out completely before appearing.
+Please have all forms filled out completely before meeting with a facilitator.

 You may email Jackson.email@example.com

-, ext.
-129. If you call or email, please include the following information in your message: name, telephone number, case number (if assigned), and the issue or case type.
+, or call 541-776-7171, option 4.
+If you call or email, please include the following information in your message: name, telephone number, case number (if assigned), and the issue or case type.